 Base64 Decoder

-Decode Base64 encoded text back to its original format.
-Safely decode Base64 strings in your browser.πŸ”’ All processing happens in your browser.
+Decode Base64 strings back to text safely in your browser.
+Great for headers, data URIs, and debugging without uploading data.๐Ÿ”’ All processing happens in your browser.
 Your data never leaves your device.

 How to Use